Rose010711/0069/README.md

 ## Introduction

-For this finall project, the aim is to explore the Sentinel-3 that understanding the classfication of clouds and ocean,by using artificial intelligence (AI) and IRIS techologies.
-This study will evaluate the benifits and limitations in Earth surface observation through comparing the differences in classification images produced by 4 kinds of models, such as CNN, Kmeans, VIT, RF.
+For this finall project, the aim is to explore and understand the classification of Earth surface by using IRIS and artificial intelligence (AI) techologies.
+In this syudy, focus on the classfication for clouds and ocean in the Arctic, while the data set from Sentinel-3 provided.
+It will evaluate the benifits and limitations of 4 different models using for Earth surface observation, through comparing the differences in 4 kinds of predicted images, such as CNN, Kmeans, VIT, RF.

 Alos, here is a short video help you quickly understand. link: https://www.youtube.com/watch?v=SYf3Wx9GW8w